-Ubuntu 14.04 containers, and a remote private network placed in a data center offering web services.
-Both networks require virtual routers to be deployed on each side to provide the connectivity to the public network with external public IPs.
-Therefore, during the deployment process, both topological information and configuration commands are transmitted.
-After this initial deployment, the orchestrator gathers host information (MAC addresses, attachment points, etc.) from both systems to create the necessary connectivity requests for the controller.
 When this information has been obtained, the connectivity is established via the network controller.
 In our scenario, we have an ONOS controller for the remote packet network.
-If necessary, the orchestrator also could provision a multi-layer path as demonstrated in Ref.
-[17], but in our demonstration it is assumed to be preconfigured.
-After that, the orchestrator enables connectivity among hosts via host-to-host intents (MAC address-based).
+If necessary, the orchestrator could also provision a multi-layer path as demonstrated in [17], but in our demonstration it is assumed to be preconfigured.
+After that, the orchestrator enables connectivity among hosts via host-to-host intents (mac address-based).
 Every message between management elements in this workflow is encrypted via SSH sessions with hybrid quantum and conventional keys to secure the channel.